sspickle/genlatex/README.md

-# Templating with LaTex and Python
+# Templating Assessments with LaTex and Python

 This year I'm trying to generate quizzes automatically to the degree possible.